 Select the Gear icon next to the cameras on the Customer Dashboard to adjust the camera settings.
-If using a layout or camera view to see preview images, click the down arrow in the top right of the camera's preview to open the Actions menu (see Fig. 9: Camera Action menu).
+If using a layout or camera view to see preview images, click the down arrow in the top right of the camera's preview to open the Actions menu (see Camera Action menu, p.
+22).
 Select the appropriate recording and resolution settings.
-You may have to enter the ONVIF username and password for MOVE or ONVIF cameras (see optional settings below in Fig. 8: Camera settings).
+You may have to enter the ONVIF username and password for MOVE or ONVIF cameras (see optional settings below in Camera settings, p.
+21).